-After finishing the creation of the entry-level educational materials on HCD for engineers, the WG started a discussion on another version of the educational materials.
+After creating the entry-level educational materials on HCD for engineers, the WG started a discussion on another version of the educational materials.
 The members of the WG considered that the people in the front office who had contact with their customers had to know the HCD concepts.
-Especially in the case of 'business to business (B2B),' such businesses require customers' understanding and cooperation.
+Especially in the case of business to business (B2B), such businesses require customers' understanding and cooperation.
 Hence, the WG decided on salespeople as the next target for education on the idea of HCD.

 At the beginning of the preparation work, the WG invited some salespeople and producers who were using HCD processes and worked directly with their customers in their daily business activities.
-The WG members had several interviews with them to get to know their mental thought processes, how they worked with their customers, etc. Also, they invited salespeople who did not know the HCD to attend an entrylevel HCD lecture, so that the discussions could be fruitful for both sides.
+The WG members had several interviews to learn about their thought processes, how they worked with their customers, etc. Also, they invited salespeople who did not know the HCD to attend an entry-level HCD lecture so that the discussions could be fruitful for both sides.

 Although the base materials were those for engineers, minor modifications were made to the original ones.
 There were two significant changes; one is that the thoughts of the customer-orientation investigation were introduced instead of the case studies.
 The other was that the discussion on the positioning of the HCD was added before the conclusions.
-The latter part also mentions the User eXperiences (UX), because the UX is also a key topic for discussing HCD-related issues with customers.
+The latter part also mentions User Experiences (UX) because UX is also a key topic for discussing HCD-related issues with customers.

 The overview of the contents for salespeople is as follows:

-- 1) Considering the view of the customer-oriented
+- Considering the view of the customer-oriented

-- 2) The concept of the human-centered design
+- The concept of human-centered design

-- 3) Usability
+- Usability

-- 4) Introducing the HCD cycle
+- Introducing the HCD cycle

-- 5) Positioning of the HCD
+- Positioning of the HCD

-- 6) Appendix (good practices)
+- Appendix (good practices)